Eduardo Arze Quiroga

 Eduardo Arze Quiroga (6 January 1907 – 1 August 1989) was a Bolivian scholar, journalist, politician, and diplomat who served as Minister of Foreign Affairs from 1960 to 1962 in the second cabinet of Víctor Paz Estenssoro.
 Prior to that, he served in various diplomatic offices in the governments of Enrique Peñaranda and Gualberto Villarroel.

 Early life

 Eduardo Arze Quiroga was born on 6 January 1907 in Cochabamba, the son of Enrique Arze and Rita Quiroga.
 He studied Law at University of San Simón, graduating in 1927 before later studying at the Faculty of Social and Political Science of the University of Rome.
 Between 1921 and 1932 he served as editor-in-chief of the Cochabamba newspaper El Republicano.
-As a journalist, he was noted as an ardent supported of Daniel Salamanca.
+As a journalist, he was noted as an ardent supporter of Daniel Salamanca.
 Participating as a seargeant in the Chaco War, he was imprisoned for two years in Campo Grande in 1933.

 Following his service, he worked as a professor at the University of San Simón Law School from 1937 and 1940.
 Between 1939 and 1940 he taught at the Superior War School in Cochabamba.